ahonokalia/Phase-3-Project/README.md

 ## Dataset

 The dataset used for this analysis is derived from the Terry v.
 Ohio case and includes various features related to police stops and arrest outcomes.
-You can access the dataset [here].
+You can access the dataset [Access the full  dataset here](https://github.com/ahonokalia/Phase-3-Project/blob/main/Terry_Stops_20241201.csv).

 ## Non-technical Presentation
-Additionally, I've prepared a non-technical presentation which can be found [here].
+Additionally, I've prepared a non-technical presentation which can be found [Access non-technical presentation here]((https://github.com/ahonokalia/Phase-3-Project/blob/main/Non-Technical%20Presentation_%20Analyzing%20Terry%20Stops%20and%20Arrest%20Decisions.pdf)).

 ## Full Results & Dataset
-For a detailed view of my analysis and findings, you can access the Jupyter notebook showing all work [here]((https://github.com/ahonokalia/Phase-3-Project/blob/main/.ipynb)).
+For a detailed view of my analysis and findings, you can access the Jupyter notebook showing all work [Access the full results dataset here]((https://github.com/ahonokalia/Phase-3-Project/blob/main/.ipynb))